gokulpch/Contrail_Kubernetes_AWS_Ansible-Boto/README.md

     ![alt text](https://github.com/gokulpch/Ansible_Base_Hosts_CloudFormation-Templates/blob/master/img/aws8.png)

-9. Use “root@<public_ip>”, “Password: contrail1” to access the instance from the local terminal and you should see directory      named “Kubernetes_AWS_Flannel_Ansible-BOTO” in “/root”
+9. Use “root@<public_ip>”, “Password: contrail1” to access the instance from the local terminal and you should see directory      named “Contrail_Kubernetes_AWS_Ansible-Boto” in “/root”

 10. Get the access key and secret from AWS portal.
 Instructions are mentioned below: